-Baillie Lodges is an intimate portfolio of luxury lodges setting new benchmarks for premium experiential travel in Australian style.
+Baillie Lodges is an intimate portfolio of luxury lodges setting new benchmarks for premium experiential travel.
 Set in exclusive locations of unique natural or cultural significance, the boutique properties appeal to the discerning global traveller seeking a remarkable experience.
-Baillie Lodges was founded in 2003 by life and business partners James and Hayley Baillie, who together bring a wealth of high-end tourism experience to this dynamic venture.
-In 2019 Baillie Lodges entered into a joint venture with an affiliate of KSL Capital Partners, heralding an exciting new chapter in Baillie Lodges’ quest to deliver a collection of extraordinary luxury lodges.
+Baillie Lodges was founded in 2003 by James and Hayley Baillie, who together bring a wealth of high-end tourism experience to this dynamic venture.
+In 2019 Baillie Lodges entered a joint venture with KSL Capital Partners, heralding an exciting new chapter in Baillie Lodges’ quest to deliver extraordinary travel experiences.

 Baillie Lodges is a dynamic portfolio of luxury lodges created by the partnership of James and Hayley Baillie, setting new benchmarks for premium experiential travel.
 The duo created Baillie Lodges in 2003, inspired by a shared love for travel and drawing on a complementary set of experiences in the higher-end tourism industry.
 The couple are united in their drive to explore the globe, a taste for world-class local dining, and an appreciation of contemporary architecture and stylish interior design.

 Essentially, James and Hayley set out to create standout luxury lodges in extraordinary destinations, where an opportunity existed to offer guests a genuine experience of place through connections to the landscape and wildlife, to regional food and wine producers and to the community and its local culture.
 James and Hayley consider themselves fortunate to have created a working lifestyle doing what they love.
 They work well together with four active sons they hope to be able to show them what the world has to offer.